Skip to main content

 Seek evaluation from the experts.
 Even if you are not actively studying a language anymore, look for feedback from the language speakers.

 Don't be afraid to ask for pronunciation corrections or grammar highlights in a conversation.
-If somebody offers you an opinion, even if it feels intrusive, make an effort to listen and understand the situation.
+If somebody offers you an opinion, even if it feels intrusive, try to listen and understand the situation.

 • Will be kind and never criticize you in a demeaning way.